-- 1. Within 15 duty days of its notice to the Superintendent, the Association shall request the Federal Mediation and Conciliation Service (FMCS) to submit a panel of seven arbitrators who are qualified to hear public sector grievances or may jointly agree to set up a panel of arbitrators from which to make a choice.
-Upon receipt of the panel, the parties shall select, within 30 days, an arbitrator by the alternate striking method or other mutually agreeable method, and shall notify the FMCS of the arbitrator selected.
+- 1. Within fifteen (15) duty days of its notice to the Superintendent, the Association shall request the Federal Mediation and Conciliation Service (FMCS) to submit a panel of seven arbitrators who are qualified to hear public sector grievances or may jointly agree to set up a panel of arbitrators from which to make a choice.
+Upon receipt of the panel, the parties shall select, within twenty-one (21) calendar days, an arbitrator by the alternate striking method or other mutually agreeable method, and shall notify the FMCS of the arbitrator selected.
 The parties shall not be precluded from mutually agreeing on an arbitrator not on the panel. - 2.
 If for some reason the arbitrator will be unable to serve or the parties mutually agree that no person on the panel is suitable, the parties shall jointly request the FMCS to submit a new panel of seven arbitrators from which an arbitrator will be selected in the same manner. - 3.
+Arbitration hearings shall be scheduled within sixty (60) calendar days of selection unless the parties agree to extend the timeline or the arbitrator is unavailable within the timeline.
 All arbitration proceedings shall be conducted under and governed by the rules of the FMCS. - 4.
 The parties agree to accept the arbitrator's award as binding upon them. - 5.
 The parties shall share equally the cost of arbitration. - 6.
 Should either party request a stenographic transcript of the proceedings, then that party will bear the full costs for said transcript.
 If both parties mutually agree to a stenographic transcript, then the cost of said transcript will be divided equally between the parties. - 7.
 The arbitrator's decision shall be in writing and shall set forth his/her findings of fact, reasoning and conclusions on issues submitted.